-Hao is a first-year Ph.D. candidate in the iQua group.
+Hao is a third-year Ph.D. candidate in the iQua group.
 He received both of his B.E. and M.E. degrees from Shanghai Jiao Tong University, in 2012 and 2015 respectively.
 During his Master’s studies, he worked as a research assistant in the Hong Kong University of Science and Technology for 14 months.

 Hao’s research interests include datacenter networking, distributed computing and software defined networking.
 He is very fond of elegant and practical solutions targeting real-world problems, and he enjoys working with his favorite MacBook tremendously.
 He co-founded a start-up with friends, and worked as an intern at both Intel and Microsoft.
 Over time, pursuing a Ph.D. degree and thinking independently became more attractive to him.